alptugan/icns-creator/README.md

 - [x] ~~Check the latest release on a Intel-based Mac (Rosetta Architecture may help to fix issues for Intel chip).~~
 - [x] ~~Add preview for changed options~~
 - [x] ~~Destination path dialog~~
+- [x] ~~File name issue.
+When there is blank space in filename, the process fails. `code solid.svg` - failed. `code-solid.svg` - success.~~
 - [ ] ‼️ Set options for rounded corners: None, Rounded, Circular
 - [ ] ‼️ Update YouTube video tutotial.
-- [ ] ‼️ File name issue.
-When there is blank space in filename, the process fails. `code solid.svg` - failed. `code-solid.svg` - success.
-- [ ] Optional: A workaround for testing, and permissions.
-Test the app on a fresh Mac.
 - [ ] v4
     - [ ] Drag & drop folders or apps to edit their icns props on the fly for better UX.
     - [ ] Set the icons using the app.
     - [ ] Return to original icon option.
     - [ ] Keep the original icon in the original app directory.
+- [ ] Optional: A workaround for testing, and permissions.
+Test the app on a fresh Mac.
 - [ ] Optional: Distrubute image conversion process into different CPU threads.
 It is a possible fix to avoid locking main thread during the icns creation process.
 - [ ] Optional: Distrubute through Homebrew or any other package manager.
 - [ ] Optional: Apple Codesign issues!
 (Will exist forever because of Apple's buggy developer registration process)